Steel Dynamics Inc. (STLD) and the Battle of Fundamentals vs. Technicals

-Steel Dynamics Inc. (NASDAQ:STLD) went up by 0.76% from its latest closing price compared to the recent 1-year high of $74.37.
-The company’s stock price has collected -10.53% of loss in the last five trading sessions.
-Press Release reported on 09/15/21 that Steel Dynamics Provides Third Quarter 2021 Record Earnings Guidance
+Steel Dynamics Inc. (NASDAQ:STLD) went down by -3.70% from its latest closing price compared to the recent 1-year high of $74.37.
+The company’s stock price has collected 2.34% of gains in the last five trading sessions.
+Barron’s reported on 09/28/21 that Here Are the 10 Cheapest Mid-Cap Stocks

 Is It Worth Investing in Steel Dynamics Inc. (NASDAQ :STLD) Right Now?